10 DIY Wallpaper Mistakes to Avoid

 Once upon a time, wallpaper was a very common element of design in most homes, particularly through the late 19th and mid-20th centuries.
-And more often than not, it was the homeowner himself who selected, ordered and hung the paper.
-The popularity of wallpaper, aside from simple fashion, was due in part to the fact that paper hides all imperfections in a wall.
+And more often than not, it was the homeowner who selected, ordered and hung the paper.
+The popularity of wallpaper, aside from simple fashion, was due to the fact that paper hides all imperfections in a wall.
 Bad plaster jobs or cracking were easier to cover with paper than to repair.

 - Save all scraps larger than 12" for future repairs.
 Surprises like indelible markers or accidental rips, or even the removal of curtain hardware, will leave visible holes and marks.
-If you have enough of the original wallpaper from the same print run or dye lot, you will be able to repair the damage.
+If you have enough of the original wallpaper from the same print run or dye lot, you will be able to repair the damage neatly.

 - Learn how to end-match patterns and how to cut the paper properly for the end match.
-One thing to keep in mind when learning how to hang wallpaper especially wallpaper borders is that vinyl wallpapers can't be overlapped, as they will not stick to one another.
+One thing to keep in mind when learning how to hang wallpaper -- especially wallpaper borders -- is that vinyl wallpapers can't be overlapped, as they will not stick to one another.
 Either purchase a vinyl-over-vinyl paste, or end-match the papers to avoid overlap altogether.

 - Wallpaper is generally hung wet and as a result, it can shrink a bit while drying.
 Avoid gaps in seams by slightly overlapping the paper when installing.
 As it dries, the paper will shrink slightly and you will be able to press into place.

-A very common newbie mistake when learning how to hang wallpaper is to not smooth out the paper from the center.
+- A very common newbie mistake is to not smooth out the paper from the center.
 We tend to think top-down, or outside-in.
 However, those methods will increase the potential for air bubbles to be trapped under the paper.
-Before the paper dries to the wall, bubbles can still be smoothed away by pushing the them toward the edge.
-But if the paper is already dry, water down the bubbled section of paper until it's soft, and then prick the air bubble with a pin and re-smooth.
-This should take care of most of the air bubble.
+Before the paper dries to the wall, you can still smooth away bubbles by pushing the them toward the edge.
+But once the paper is dry, water down the bubbled section of paper until it's soft; then prick the air bubble with a pin and re-smooth.